Below are links to various publicly available resources that are relevant to clinicians and academics working in the area of pediatric pain.

 The SickKids Online Paediatric pain Curriculum is aimed at healthcare professionals and encompasses 10 online, interactive ànd free modules providing you with a comprehensive insight into paediatric pain.
 The curriculum covers a wide range of general topics, such as the neurobiology of pain, developmental considerations, epidemiology, assessment, pharmacological and non-pharmacological treatment options, and ethical considerations, but also includes modules focusing on specific types of pain, such acute pain, chronic pain and pain in palliative care settings.
 You have the choice to complete the complete curriculum in order of presentation or watch individual modules that peak your interest.

 Pediadol is a French-speaking group of experts composed of doctors and nurses who are specialists in childhood and pain and who are highly involved in improving the management of children’s pain.
-This group meets every month and organizes an annual conference entitled “La douleur de l’enfant, quelles réponses?” with a plenary session and training workshops, produces the site and publishes information and training documents.
+They are a pioneer in This group meets every month and organizes an annual conference entitled “La douleur de l’enfant, quelles réponses?” with a plenary session and training workshops, produces the site and publishes information and training documents.
 This group has existed for more than 30 years and has produced a lot of data.

 Since 1991, Pediadol annually organises the only French congress dedicated specifically to child pain.
 It brings together about a thousand French-speaking professionals in Paris at the Palais de l’Unesco and is an opportunity for exchanges and sharing of knowledge and practices.